Tunnels Beneath Dover Castle

 Here you see a view down to the harbor from the entrance to the tunnels along the cliff face.

 Once out of port the ferries have to negotiate what is said to be the busiest shipping lane in the world.
 There is strict control of shipping traffic.
 MRCC Dover, or Maritime Rescue Co-ordination Centre Dover, runs the Channel Navigation Information Service, which controls the Dover Strait Traffic Separation Scheme.
 This allots ships to separate lanes while passing through the Dover Strait.
 The ferry crossing through those shipping lanes between Dover and Calais takes about ninety minutes.
+You may see yachts and other personal boats in the port.
+The Sunseeker yachts for sale are built in the UK and are available around the world.

 With the outbreak of the Second World War in 1939, the tunnels were first converted into an air-raid shelter and then into a military command center and hospital.
 The entry today is on the cliff face overlooking the harbor.